 The Role of Manufacturers & Government Guidelines

-These recommendations balance safety with practicality since millions have used at-home tests during the pandemic surge.
+These recommendations balance safety with practicality since millions of at-home tests have been used since the pandemic began.

-Still, some countries impose stricter regulations on medical waste including expired tests—knowing your local rules is essential.
+Still, some countries, states, counties, or cities impose stricter regulations on medical-related waste including used tests—knowing your local rules is essential.

 Troubleshooting Common Disposal Issues